fal-ai/jaffle_shop_with_fal/README.md

 The [fal](https://github.com/fal-ai/fal) + [dbt-fal](https://github.com/fal-ai/fal/tree/main/adapter) combination is the perfect tool for the task at hand:

-- Using the `dbt-fal` adapter, we can iterate on and ship our clustering algorithm written in Python with any datawarehouse **right within our dbt project.**
+- `dbt-fal` adapter lets us iterate on and ship our clustering algorithm.
+We wrote it as a Python models that works with any data warehouse **right within our dbt project.**

 - Using the `fal flow` CLI command, we can send a Slack notification to notify our team.